arnaudjnn/notion-starter/README.md

 [Deploy Next.js](https://nextjs.org/docs/deployment)

-Have fun using finally a CMS, you're Marketing team will thank you!
+Have fun using Notion as a Healdess CMS, you're Marketing team will thank you!